waywithin/Telco-churn-prediction/README.md

 - While none of the evaluated models achieved a perfect balance between recall and precision, XGBoost provided the most suitable trade-off for identifying potential churn customers and was selected as the final model.

+---

+### *Note:*

+- This was one of my earlier machine learning projects.
+While revisiting it later, I identified several areas where I could improve the exploratory data analysis, feature interpretation, and model evaluation process.
+I have kept the project as part of my learning journey and growth in machine learning.